munificent/game-programming-patterns/book/event-queue.markdown

-This pattern insulates the requester from knowing when the request gets processed, but when you treat the entire queue as a live data structure to be played with, then lag between request and processing can visibly affect behavior.
+This pattern insulates the requester from knowing when the request gets processed, but when you treat the entire queue as a live data structure to be played with, then lag between a request and processing can visibly affect behavior.
 Make sure you're OK with that before doing this.

 ### Spanning threads